survivorsunited/survivorsunited.org/docs/minecraft/supported-mods/index.md

 - **InertiaAntiCheat** – 1.1.0.4 – Stop people from using unwanted mods on your server!

+## World & Exploration World & Exploration

+- **Xaero's Minimap** – 25.2.16 – The most vanilla-looking minimap for Minecraft.
+- **Xaero's World Map** – 1.39.13 – A self-writing fullscreen map which also works as an add-on to Xaero's Minimap.

 > **Note:** This list is automatically updated from the latest modpack release.
-For the complete list with all details including licenses, homepages, and contact information, see the [modpack README](https://github.com/survivorsunited/minecraft-mods-manager/releases/latest).
+For the complete list with all details including licenses, homepages, and contact information, see the [modpack README](https://github.com/survivorsunited/minecraft-mods-manager/releases/download/v2025.11.19/modpack-1.21.8.zip).

 ---